 Definitely one of the hands-on challenges!
 We were tasked to build an onboarding journey management system, which involved Apex code for creating records.
 I’ve learned some professional standards and practices, as our code gets reviewed by the mentors.

 We are always looking for bright and inquisitive graduates who feel a career in Salesforce would work for them.
-If this sounds like you, please send a CV to email@example.com to apply.
+If this sounds like you, please send a CV to email@example.com to apply and learn more about BrightGen here.
 We look forward to hearing from you!